Go Out Doors: Neighbors

 The call for Go Out Doors asks: "How can we, as artists, draw more people outside to explore nature?
 What might we discover if, on foot or wheel, we find ourselves on a path through the woods – hidden from the roads we travel daily?
 What happens if we leave our electronics behind and find that steps from the front door a sensory world awaits?
 What happens if we walk and bike daily to and from school and work?
 Or just for fun?
 What might we feel?
 What might change?"

-This project is made possible by support from The Umbrella Arts Center, Arlington Cultural District, Arlington Commission for Arts & Culture, the Arlington Tourism and Economic Development Committee, the Lexington Arts Council, Friends of the Bruce Freeman Rail Trail, the Foundation for MetroWest, and the Massachusetts Creative Council.
+This project is made possible by support from The Umbrella Arts Center, Arlington Cultural District, Arlington Commission for Arts & Culture, the Arlington Tourism and Economic Development Committee, the Lexington Council for the Arts, Concord Market/Trail's End, Friends of the Bruce Freeman Rail Trail, the Foundation for MetroWest, and the Massachusetts Cultural Council.